 You can use our fun multiplication worksheets to give your kids a head start with multiplication.

 How?
 With easy practice.
-Print these printable worksheets so your kids can practice the right equations and learn them the right way first.
+Print these printable worksheets so your kids can learn the right equations with the right answers and learn them the right way first.

 We also have fun multiplication charts and flash cards below.
 The PDF format is easy to print, file, and answer.

-Using skip counting worksheets is a great way to introduce the multiplication facts and to review the facts well.
+Using skip counting worksheets is a simple way to introduce the basic multiplication facts and to review them well.
+Each subsequent number is a multiple of the original number.

-If you teach the multiplication tables in order with these printable worksheets, many of your students will simply "catch on".
+If you teach the multiplication tables in order with these fun multiplication worksheets, many of your students will simply "catch on".
 Then simply repeat for reinforcement and mastery.

-Go to this page on our site to see our twelve ad-free practice multiplication videos.
-They're great for 3rd grade multiplication practice.
+Go to this page on our site to see our twelve ad-free videos.
+They're great multiplication drills for 3rd grade multiplication practice.
+Drill and kill isn't so hard and you don't show the wrong answer by mistake.

 There are nice notes for help teaching multiplication like doubles for the twos and dozens for the twelves.
 Learning multiplication is even easier if the children will write what they see while they say the terms out loud.

-You can bookmark these pages for kids' practice.
+You can bookmark practice multiplication videos for kids' practice.
 I do.

 These fun multiplication practice worksheets are the star of the show.
 These are your most helpful activities for teaching multiplication.

-Use one of these per day with little ones, and add one or two other multiplication worksheets from below per day for your older kids.
+Include one of these worksheets per day with little ones, and add one or two other multiplication worksheets from below per day for your older kids.
 Sometimes they will have a favorite, so be sure to print it, too.

 Grading is easy, just make sure each copied line is the same as the first line.
 See 3b below to get them in one bundle and to see a printable reference chart of all 144 equations.

-These multiplication practice worksheets are printable in one download.
+These fun multiplication worksheets are printable in one download.
 They're the same as those above, but you can keep these all together in one file for future multiplication practice.

 A chart is my favorite skip counting worksheet.
-These show the times tables through twelve and kids can "see it" at-a-glance.
+These show the times table worksheets through twelve.
+See below.

-You'll love this for first and second grade and it's super review for 3rd and 4th grade Math.
+You'll love these printable multiplication worksheets for first and second grade and it's super review for 3rd and 4th grade Math.

 If this is confusing at first, teach the multiplication facts separately first as above, yet before introducing the division facts be sure to at least teach the association that exists between multiplication and division.